godbolerr/itpa/README.md

 Is WARD to be considered in the family or in the children ?  - Yes part of the family 80D1 - Married daughter has zero deductions.
 This scenario should be taken out of the datasheet.
 80D2 - Son who is employed has zero deduction.
 This should be removed as well.
+80EE - What if person has multiple properties. how to decide on loan against the property under consideration 80G1 - Fund name is very large.
+What is the final computation.
+80G2 - Fund name is very large.
+Need some workaround.